 The way in which audio is sent to or sent from headphones and microphones will vary between different devices and different connectors (jacks and plugs).
-There may be confusion about the differences between headphone jacks and microphone jacks when learning about all the different audio connectors.
+When learning about all the different audio connectors, there may be confusion about the differences between headphone jacks and microphone jacks.

 Are headphone jacks the same as microphone jacks?
 Although microphone jacks and headphone jacks may use the same size connectors or combine into the same connector, the actual connections and signal flow are different: Headphone jacks send audio signals to a headphone plug; Mic jacks receive incoming audio signals from a microphone plug.

 The main difference between headphone jacks and microphone jacks is that one sends audio signals, whereas the other receives audio signals.
 In this article, we’ll consider the differences between headphone jacks and mic jacks with regard to their function and structure.